 - On your Octapad, go to your first kit and click MIDI > MIDI > Note

 - Change the values of each of the pads (using the right two knobs on your Octapad) so that they correspond to the notes that you want to trigger on your drum rack in Ableton.
-Please note that some pads may be set as triggering different samples depending on the velocity that you strike the pad, if so, you could just map both of these to the same MIDI note.
+Please note that some pads may be set as triggering different samples depending on the velocity at which you strike the pad, if so, you could just map both of these to the same MIDI note.
 It can be a bit tedious at first to get this right.
 Once you get the hang of it, you’ll be able to switch MIDI notes for kits very quickly whenever you need to.

-- Hitting your Octapad should now trigger your drum rack (If you can’t hear anything: Make sure the track is enabled, volume is on, master volume is on, and no tracks are solo’d.
+- Hitting your Octapad should now trigger your drum rack (If you can’t hear anything: Make sure the track is enabled, volume is on, master volume is on, and no tracks are soloed.
 If you’re unsure if the MIDI signal is reaching Ableton, check if a little yellow icon is flashing up with your MIDI hits at the top right corner of the screen next to the D button).